instructure/instructure-ui/docs/guides/themeable-to-emotion-migration-guide.md

 #### theme.use() is deprecated

 Applying themes with the former `.use()` method of themes (added by ui-themeable) is now deprecated.
-Wrap your app in `EmotionThemeProvider` instead.
+Wrap your app in `InstUISettingsProvider` instead.

 ```js
 // before